 Play musical chairs, but replace the chairs with a selection of cheap mad hats (select supplier 5).
 Every time the music stops they have to race to put on a hat.
 The one without a hat is out.

 This cheap rabbit ring toss game (select supplier 5) is a nice fit for these Alice in Wonderland party ideas.

 Buy some white paper roses and have each guest paint one red to hang on a tree or bush, like in the book.

 Pink Flamingo Croquet

 At the end of the party, calm the kids down by reading them the Mad Hatter's tea party scene from the Lewis Carroll book.
-You can pick up paperback versions for a couple of dollars each.
+You can pick up paperback versions for a couple of dollars each (select supplier 3).
 Plus, if you're buying several they can qualify for free shipping so you could also send each guest home with one as a party favor.